-Patience is important in expectations The difference between wishing and expecting.
-The meaning of Advent SOURCES The Bible, the special book for the Church The kind of books which are the most helpful Our lives are enriched by books.
-The wonder of books and how they take a person beyond themselves The presence of God in the words of Scripture The care and reverence with which the Word of God is treated UNITY Eucharist enables people to Why friendships are important live in communion.
-The most important value in friendship What helps a friendship to flourish The kinds of behaviour that break a friendship Those affected when a friendship is broken Mending broken friendships Becoming one with Christ and one another in Holy Communion The unity which Holy Communion brings DEATH & NEW LIFE Celebrating Jesus' death and resurrection The affect of loss in everyday life The change it brought What remained the same What is the best way to cope with loss How people cope with loss and death How death brings new life Lent, a time to remember the suffering and death of Jesus WITNESSES The Holy Spirit enables people to become witnesses When to be a witness How to be a witness Why it sometimes needs courage to be a witness Examples of modern witnesses The witness of a local charity, HEALING Sacrament of the Sick Showing compassion and care for those who are ill Our attitude towards those people are ill in their minds Helping, caring and understanding those with a learning disability. • What gives a person comfort when they are very ill • Why people give time and commitment to caring for others • Why we care for the sick • The Sacrament of Anointing brings comfort to those who are sick • The Christian responsibility for caring for these in need
+SOURCES The Bible, the special book for the Church Patience is important in expectations The difference between wishing and expecting.
+The meaning of Advent The kind of books which are the most helpful Our lives are enriched by books.
+The wonder of books and how they take a person beyond themselves The presence of God in the words of Scripture The care and reverence with which the take a person beyond themselves UNITY Eucharist enables people to live in communion.
+Word of God is treated Why friendships are important The most important value in friendship What helps a friendship to flourish The kinds of behaviour that break a friendship Those affected when a friendship is broken Mending broken friendships Becoming one with Christ and one another in Holy Communion The unity which Holy Communion brings DEATH & NEW LIFE WITNESSES Celebrating Jesus' death and resurrection The Holy Spirit enables people to become witnesses The affect of loss in everyday life The change it brought What remained the same What is the best way to cope with loss How people cope with loss and death How death brings new life Lent, a time to remember the suffering and death of Jesus When to be a witness How to be a witness WINLSSLS Why it sometimes needs courage to be a witness Examples of modern witnesses The witness of a local charity, HEALING Sacrament of the Sick Showing compassion and care for those who are ill Our attitude towards those people are ill in their minds Helping, caring and understanding those with a learning disability.
+What gives a person comfort when they are very ill Why people give time and commitment to caring for others Why we care for the sick The Sacrament of Anointing brings comfort to those who are sick The Christian responsibility for caring for these in need

 COMMON Work of Christians for the How we build a fair and just world GOOD good of all The difference between fairness and justice, unfairness and injustice Helping to promote the dignity and common good of one another Beatitudes; a guide from Jesus about how to live life.
-The ways we can act justly, love tenderly and walk humbly with God How Christians can work for the common good Something about Catholic Social Teaching
+The ways we can act justly, love tenderly and walk humbly with God How Christians can work for the common good • Something about Catholic Social Teaching